 - Local taxes: Taxes charged based on the location of the host’s listing—find out more about local taxes

 Most guests are aware there will be additional costs beyond just the nightly rate.
 So anything you can do to keep extra costs low should put a smile on their face, and make them more likely to book.

 5 Tips to Improve Your Airbnb Pricing Strategy

 If your listing is new and has no reviews, it’s worth considering pricing your listing lower than the competition to get your first few bookings.
 As a new listing, you’ll show up higher in Airbnb search, receive a special badge on your listing, and may even be featured in emails Airbnb sends to guests who are searching but haven’t booked yet.

 Additionally, Airbnb offers a convenient New Listing Promotion option, which applies a 20% discount to your listing’s first 3 bookings (learn more here).
 This is a great way to start getting some bookings and get those 5 star reviews.
 (If you want to opt out or remove the New Listing Promotion, watch this video.)

-Once you have some 5 star reviews and are ready to start optimizing your pricing strategy, here are 5 tips to help you maximize your profits.
+Once you have some reviews and you’re ready to start optimizing your pricing strategy, here are 5 tips to help you maximize your profits.

 1. Use an Airbnb Pricing Tool